FabianaCampanari/Top-Trumps/README.md

 - Loop : main structure that determines if it is executable or not.

-✨Arrays Iteration = JS Repetition Structure.
+> Arrays Iteration = JS Repetition Structure.

 ✨| var i | var i < | i++ | = | beginning | condition | end (loop iteration) |